MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-service-administration.md

 ## Azure

-The secrets for KeyVault and Storage account must be created in the customer's Azure subscription.
+Use Azure to create the secrets for KeyVault and Storage account, and use them in the configuration of Electronic invoicing add-on.

 ## Life Cycle Services (LCS)